 The paper is structured as follows.
-In the next section, we present a politico economic model.
-Section 3 analyzes the impact of aging and of a negative income effect on the steady state level of early retirement and social security.
-Section 4 concludes.
+In the next section, we discuss the related theoretical and empirical literature.
+Section 3 presents a politico economic model, and Section 4 analyzes the impact of aging and of a negative income effect on the steady state level of early retirement and social security.
+Section 5 concludes.